dyedfox/modbus-pypoll/README.md

 `alias modbus='python3 /path/to/modbus.py'`, or whatever.

-so you can use it as a command in the Terminal.
+This allows you to use it as a command in the Terminal.

 Example of usage: